Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

-Next we give the proof the Claim. \begin{proof}[Proof of the Claim] By the assumption on $\mathcal{C}$, there is a finite collection such that it spans the vector space $V$ and contains all the elements of $\mathcal{C} \cap \ker \mathfrak{L}$.
+Next we give the proof of the Claim. \begin{proof}[Proof of the Claim] By the assumption on $\mathcal{C}$, there is a finite collection that spans the vector space $V$ and contains all elements of $\mathcal{C} \cap \ker \mathfrak{L}$.

 We fix such a collection.
 Then for any $\alpha \in \ker \mathfrak{L}$, there are some $a_i \in \mathbb{R}$ such that

 We divide $[N]$ into two disjoint parts $[N]= V \cup V^c$, where